frozenfire699/SortingChallenge/Readme.md

 # Motivation
-This algorithm was written as a part of coding challenge assignment for William Sonoma
+This algorithm was written as a part of coding challenge assignment

 # What does it do?